Edward-Regalado/reading-notes/README.md

+# This website is dedicated to my reading notes while attending Code Fellows.

 # Class 102 Reading Notes

 ## Growth mindset is believing that your most basic abilities can be developed through dedication and hard work.
 This perspective creates a love of learning and a resilience that is essential for *advancement* and *great* accheivements.